Island-class patrol boat squadron

-This article is about U.S. Coast Guard Island-class 110 foot patrol boat Squadrons.
-For U.S. Coast Guard Point-class 82 foot patrol boat Squadrons during the Vietnam War, see Coast Guard Squadron One instead.

-Overview

-The U.S. Coast Guard established Patrol Boat Squadrons to manage the 110-foot long Island-class patrol boats.
+The United States Coast Guard established Patrol Boat Squadrons to manage the 110-foot long Island-class patrol boats.
 Squadron ONE (renamed FOUR) was established in Miami Beach, Florida, and Squadron TWO was established in Roosevelt Roads, Puerto Rico.
 Their message traffic plain language addresses were COGARD PATBOATRON ONE and TWO, respectively.
 Created during the end of the Cold War, they were expeditionary squadrons modeled after the successful Coast Guard Squadron One employed during the Vietnam War.
 They provided a modernized template for the creation of Patrol Forces Southwest Asia (PATFORSWA) and Patrol Forces Mediterranean (PATFORMED) during Operation Iraqi Freedom.